intecture/api/agent/README.md

 address = "0.0.0.0:7101"
 ```

-Once you've created a config file, pass it to the agent binary:
+Once you've created a config file, you can start the agent by passing it the file path:

 ```sh
 intecture_agent --config agent.toml